 Moravian Lovefeast Services

-Fairview Moravian Love feast Services are held throughout the year.
-Among the most attended Fairview Love Feasts are the candle lit Christmas Eve love feasts, held on December 24th annually at 2pm and at 5pm; there are Moravian band preludes which begin 30 minutes prior to the start of each church service.
-During a love feast service attendees share in a Moravian love feast bun and a cup of coffee.
-In addition, at the Christmas love feasts attendees also receive a trimmed bee’s wax candle made at Fairview Moravian Church.
-Every love feast is special, but the candle lit Christmas Eve services are absolutely awe inspiring, definitely a time to remember and to feel the love God intended for all of us to feel; come be a part this year!
-There are many love feasts held at the Fairview Moravian 10am church services during the year, such as Palm Sunday, a missions related October love feast and Thanksgiving; each love feast has a 30-minute Moravian band prelude prior to the start of the church service.
+Fairview Moravian Lovefeast Services are held throughout the year.
+Among the most attended Fairview Lovefeasts are the Christmas Lovefeasts, this year to be held on December 21st at 10:00am with no band prelude and December 24th a 2pm, candlelight service with a Moravian band prelude beginning 30 minutes prior to the start of the church service.
+During a Lovefeast service attendees share in a Moravian Lovefeast bun and a cup of coffee.
+In addition, at the Christmas Lovefeasts attendees also receive a trimmed bee’s wax candle made at Fairview Moravian Church.
+Every Lovefeast is special, but the candlelight Christmas Eve services are absolutely awe-inspiring, definitely a time to remember and to feel the love God intended for all of us to feel; come be a part this year!
+There are several Lovefeasts held during Fairview’s 10:00 am services throughout the year, including Palm Sunday, Thanksgiving, and an October Missionary Lovefeast.
+There is a 30 minute band prelude prior to the start of each Lovefeast church service.

 Easter Sunrise Service